Seized House records show just how far Trump admin would go - WTMJ

 For decades, the Justice Department had worked to maintain strict barriers with the White House to avoid being used as a political tool to address a president’s personal grievance.

-For some, the Trump administration’s effort is more disturbing than Nixon’s actions during Watergate that forced his resignation, because those were done in secret out of the White House, while the actions to take the congressmen’s records were approved by top Justice Department officials and worked on by prosecutors who obtained from a federal judge secret subpoenas and then gag orders to keep them quiet.
+For some, the Trump administration’s effort is more disturbing than Nixon’s actions during Watergate that forced his resignation.
+Nixon’s were done in secret out of the White House, while the Trump administration moves to take the congressmen’s records were approved by top Justice Department officials and worked on by prosecutors, who obtained secret subpoenas from a federal judge and then gag orders to keep them quiet.

 The Republican Party is far too aligned with Trump to do that now, but it doesn’t mean Biden should let it go, Naftali said.